 Probiotics are known to be safe.
 Since we do not have a probiotic supplement that works in all cases of IBS to alleviate all symptoms, the question is, if probiotics are effective, which species and strains (and combination of species/strains) work best for you?
 Currently there is no test or diagnostic that can pinpoint the perfect probiotic formulation for your individual needs.
 Consequently, if you have IBS and you are interested in probiotics, talk to your healthcare provider.
 They should have an opinion on which product to try.
 You may have to test-drive several formulas until you settle on one that works best.

-In the meantime, I recommend that you skim through the reviews that I provide above and check out the table below.
+In the meantime, we recommend that you skim through the reviews that we provide above and check out the table below.
 The table provides a short list of some of the species and strains that have received the most attention in clinical studies.
-A word of caution; some of the clinical studies listed in the table did not show a clinical benefit and so I suggest that you refer to the individual studies in the reference section for more details.
+A word of caution; some of the clinical studies listed in the table did not show a clinical benefit and so we suggest that you refer to the individual studies in the reference section for more details.
 The links will bring you to a summary page; simply skim down to the conclusions to learn the outcomes of the study.

 It’s important to be knowledgeable about the supplements and medications that you take.
 After all, it’s your health and what you put into your body can make all the difference in the world.